dd9jn/rfc4880bis/crypto-refresh.md

 ## Sample AEAD-EAX encryption and decryption

-Encryption is performed with the string `Hello, world!`, using AES-128 with AEAD-EAX encryption.
+Encryption is performed with the string `Hello, world!` and password `password`, using AES-128 with AEAD-EAX encryption.

 ### Sample Parameters